moq-wg/moq-transport/draft-ietf-moq-transport.md

 ~~~
 {: #object-group-format title="MOQT Group Stream Object Fields"}

-A sender MUST NOT send an Object on a stream if its Object ID is less than a
+A publisher MUST NOT send an Object on a stream if its Object ID is less than a
 previously sent Object ID within a given group in that stream.

 ### Examples: